 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

+Editor’s Note: References need to be updated to latest versions and to include ISO/IEC for dual publications.

 [1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications".

 [bt709] Recommendation ITU-R BT.709-6 (06/2015): "Parameter values for the HDTV standards for production and international programme exchange"